A growing number of fatal car crashes are linked to drug use

 The report raises serious concerns at a time when the U.S. is facing an epidemic of opioid usage and as more and more states legalize marijuana for medical and recreational usage.
 But the GHSA also cautions that it is difficult to fully understand the extent to which “drugged driving” is becoming a problem.

-“Drugs can impair, and drug-impaired drivers can crash,” said report author Dr. Jim Hedlund, a former senior official with the National Highway Traffic Safety Administration.
+“Drugs can impair, and drug-impaired drivers can crash,” said the report's author, Dr. Jim Hedlund, a former senior official with the National Highway Traffic Safety Administration.
 “But it’s impossible to understand the full scope of the drugged driving problem because many drivers who are arrested or involved in crashes, even those who are killed, are not tested for drugs.
 Drivers who are drug-positive may not necessarily be impaired.”

 The research found that the simultaneous use of multiple drugs is becoming more common.